rabanilab/UTR-Seq/README.md

 ```
 example/reporter_counts.txt
 example/reporter_seq.txt
+example/test_seq.txt
 example/bg_seq.txt
-example/test_seq.txt
 ```

-We will apply two analysis steps to this data: first, we will fit a model to the reporter data, and second, we will use this model to predict sequence elements (motifs) that affect the stability of the test sequences.
+In the example, we will apply two analysis steps to this data: first, we will fit a new model by using the reporter data, and second, we will use this model to predict sequence elements (motifs) in the set of test sequences.

-### Step 1: fitting model on training set
+### Step 1: fitting a model on the training set

 In matlab, browse to the installation directory.
 Then run: